Academany/fabzero/w1/intro.md

   * Backup data to USB
   * Backup data to Cloud
 * Installing a GNU/Linux distribution
+* Installing software
-* Installing software using package managers
+  * Using GUI package managers
   * Install software using command line
   * Compiling software
 * Installing Windows software using Wine
-* Post-install script for [Ubuntu]() and [Manjaro]()
+* WIP: Post-install script for [Ubuntu]() and [Arch]()

-> Backup your data, partition your hard drive and install Ubuntu in it
+> Exercise: Backup your data, partition your hard drive and install Ubuntu-based distro in it

 ### Create online accounts
 It is recommended that students create the following online accounts